iskkiri/react-use-hook-modal/CONTRIBUTING.md

 Here's what each part of the commit message means:

-\<type>: The type of change that you're committing.
-Valid types include feat for new features, fix for bug fixes, docs for documentation changes, and chore for changes that don't affect the code itself (e.g. updating dependencies).
+- \<type>: The type of change that you’re committing.
+Valid types include:
+  - feat: For new features
+  - refactor: For restructuring existing code without changing its external behavior (e.g. code cleanup or optimization)
+  - fix: For bug fixes
+  - docs: For documentation changes
+  - chore: For changes that don’t affect the code itself (e.g. updating dependencies)
+  - test: For adding or updating tests
-\<subject>: A short description of the change.
+- \<subject>: A short description of the change.

 ## Code Style and Linting